imns1ght/FlixHunt/README.md

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and submit a pull request.
-We appreciate your help in making Movie Browser better for everyone.
+We appreciate your help in making FlixHunt better for everyone.

 ## Acknowledgements